bsc-william-taylor/computer-game-ai/README.md

 # Compute Game AI

-The Computer Game AI module taught students basic neural network types such as the multi layered perceptron (MLP) and radial basis function (RBF) networks.
-The module was assessed with a report where we had to compare these to network types for approximating a function and an exam which asked questions on neural networks and pathfinding.
+The Computer Game AI module taught students basic neural network types such as the Multi Layered Perceptron (MLP) and Radial Basis Function (RBF).
+The module was assessed with a report where we had to compare our own custom RBF and MLP for approximating a fixed function and an exam which asked questions on neural networks and pathfinding.
+While students did not need to program their networks I decided to so I could easily view outputs, experiment with variables and record training times.

 ## Assignment

-The assignment was to design and compare a RBF and a MLP for approximating a fixed function.
-With each network designed we were then asked to vary the following parameters in the networds
+As stated the assignment was to design and compare a RBF and a MLP for approximating a fixed function.
+With each network designed we were then asked to vary the following parameters in the networks.
+Extra marks were given for coding the solution yourself rather than using MATLAB or other online sources.

-* **MLP**
+**MLP**
     * Number of hidden neurons
     * The learning rate
     * Values of momentum term

-* **RBF**
+**RBF**
     * Number of RBFs
     * The RBFs width
     * The position of the RBFs

-Extra marks were given for coding the solution yourself rather than using MATLAB or other online sources.

 ## Submission